LG’s new phone knows the difference between a dog and a hotdog

 Piggybacking off Google Assistant, Voice AI will let users control their camera with voice commands.
 LG is bolstering its existing line-up of 23 commands from 2017 (features such as taking a wide-angle photo) with nine new commands.
 These include shooting modes such as food and panoramic photos, as well as the ability to scan a QR code or run a "shopping search" through image recognition.

-LG will hold its press conference at the start of MWC on Sunday Feb.
+LG will hold its press conference on Sunday Feb.
 25, and you can stay across all the news from the show on CNET.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.